Career and employability advice

 • An event for care leavers with input from other university services, such as Student Money and Accommodation Advice, Counselling and the Disability & Disability Service.
 A great opportunity for you to receive information, advice and guidance from a wide variety of professionals.

-For further information, please email Tiffany Platt.
+For further information, please email Shauna Arnold.

 London Metropolitan University has a diverse population with students from over 150 different countries contributing to our rich learning environment.
 In this section you will find information on a range of opportunities to allow you to develop your employability skills and help you achieve your career goals.
 Download Programmes for Black, Asian and Minority Ethnic students for details of a range of opportunities to allow you to develop your employability skills and help you achieve your career goals.